gaurishhs/elysia-ip/README.md

   .listen(3000);
 ```

-There might be cases where both are present, but you want to prioritize the IP from the headers (eg. when potentially running in Render.com, where otherwise the IP address will the the internal proxy).
+There might be cases where both are present, but you want to prioritize the IP from the headers (eg. when potentially running in Render.com, where otherwise the IP address will be the internal proxy).
 You can also switch to Headers-first mode by setting `headersFirst` to `true`.
 This will obtain both, and return the IP address from the headers if it finds it, otherwise default to the `server.requestIP` property.

 ```ts
 import { Elysia } from "elysia";